Norms in motivic homotopy theory: Motivic Thom spectra

 Composing with motivic localization and stabilization (c.f.\ Remark~\ref{rmk:H->SH}), we obtain a symmetric monoidal functor

 natural in $X\in \Span(\Sch,\all,\fet)$.
 As this functor lands in $\Sph(X)$, we get a natural transformation

 whence

-where $\K^\oplus=\Vect^+$ is the group completion of $\Vect$.
+where $\K^\oplus=\Vect^\gp$ is the group completion of $\Vect$.
 Finally, $\Sph$ is the right Kan extension of its restriction to affine schemes, since it is a Zariski sheaf, while the right Kan extension of $\K^\oplus$ is the Thomason–Trobaugh $\K$-theory.
 Hence, by Proposition~\ref{prop:span-RKE}, the above transformation factors through $\K$.

 \begin{remark} Since $\Sph$ is a cdh sheaf, the motivic $\rm J$-homomorphism $j\colon \K\to\Sph$ factors through the cdh sheafification $\L_\mathrm{cdh}\K$.
-On the category of finite-dimensional noetherian schemes, we have $\L_\mathrm{cdh}\K\simeq \Omega^\infty\KH$ by \cite[Theorem 6.3]{KST}.
-Using the compatibility of the cdh topology with finite étale transfers (Remark~\ref{rmk:cdh-transfers}) and the fact that $\K$, $\Omega^\infty\KH$, and $\Sph$ are left Kan extended from their restrictions to $\Z$-schemes of finite type (by noetherian approximation), one can show that $j$ factors through a natural transformation
+We claim that $\L_\mathrm{cdh}\K\simeq \Omega^\infty\KH$.
+On the category of finite-dimensional noetherian schemes, this is proved in \cite[Theorem 6.3]{KST}.
+Both $\K$ and $\Omega^\infty\KH$ transform limits of cofiltered diagrams of qcqs schemes with affine transition maps into colimits, and it is easy to show that $\L_\mathrm{cdh}$ preserves this property, which implies the claim in general.
+Using the compatibility of the cdh topology with finite étale transfers (Remark~\ref{rmk:cdh-transfers}), we deduce that $j$ factors through a natural transformation